Meridian, Mississippi

 Established in 1860, at the junction of the Mobile and Ohio Railroad and Southern Railway of Mississippi, Meridian built an economy based on the railways and goods transported on them, and it became a strategic trading center.
-During the American Civil War, General William Tecumseh Sherman burned much of the city to the ground in the Battle of Meridian (February 1864).
+During the Civil War, General William Tecumseh Sherman burned much of the city to the ground in the Battle of Meridian (February 1864).
 Rebuilt after the war, the city entered a "Golden Age".
 It became the largest city in Mississippi between 1890 and 1930, and a leading center for manufacturing in the South, with 44 trains arriving and departing daily.
 Union Station, built in 1906, is now a multi-modal center, with access to Amtrak and Greyhound Buses averaging 242,360 passengers per year.
 Although the economy slowed with the decline of the railroad industry, the city has diversified, with healthcare, military, and manufacturing employing the most people in 2010.
 The population within the city limits, according to 2008 census estimates, is 38,232, but a population of 232,900 in a 45 mi radius and 526,500 in a 65 mi radius, of which 104,600 and 234,200 people respectively are in the labor force, feeds the economy of the city.

 The area is served by two military facilities, Naval Air Station Meridian and Key Field, which employ over 4,000 people.
 NAS Meridian is home to the Regional Counter-Drug Training Academy (RCTA) and the first local Department of Homeland Security in the state.
 Students in Training Air Wing ONE (Strike Flight Training) train in the T-45C Goshawk training jet.
 Key Field is named after brothers Fred and Al Key, who set a world endurance flight record in 1935.
-The field is now home to the 186th Air Refueling Wing of the Air National Guard and a support facility for the 185th Aviation Brigade of the Army National Guard.
-Rush Foundation Hospital is the largest non-military employer in the region, employing 2,610 people.
+The field is now home to the 186th Air Refueling Wing of the Air National Guard and a support facility for the 185th Aviation Brigade of the Mississippi Army National Guard.
+Ochsner Rush Health is the largest non-military employer in the region, employing 2,610 people.
 Among the city's many arts organizations and historic buildings are the Riley Center, the Meridian Museum of Art, Meridian Little Theatre, and the Meridian Symphony Orchestra.
 Meridian was home to two Carnegie libraries, one for whites and one for African Americans.
 The Carnegie Branch Library, now demolished, was one of a number of Carnegie libraries built for blacks in the Southern United States during the segregation era.

 The Mississippi Arts and Entertainment Experience (the MAX) is located in downtown Meridian.
 Jimmie Rodgers, the "Father of Country Music", was born in Meridian.
 Highland Park houses a museum which displays memorabilia of his life and career, as well as railroad equipment from the steam-engine era.
 The park is also home to the Highland Park Dentzel Carousel, a National Historic Landmark.
 It is the world's only two-row stationary Dentzel menagerie in existence.